 Most cases involving alleged juvenile offenders are handled in juvenile courts.
 The juvenile court may waive its exclusive original jurisdiction and transfer a child to the appropriate district court or criminal district court for criminal proceedings under Texas Family Code § 54.02(a) if:

-In such cases, a juvenile court will conduct a hearing without a jury to consider transfer of the child for criminal proceedings.
+In such cases, a juvenile court will conduct a hearing without a jury to consider the transfer of the child for criminal proceedings.
 The juvenile court must order and obtain a complete diagnostic study, social evaluation, and full investigation of the child, his or her circumstances, and the circumstances of the alleged offense before the hearing.

 Texas Family Code § 54.02(f) also states that the court should consider all of the following (among other matters) in making its determination: